theima/ein/README.md

 #### `canLeave`

 An optional function returning an observable of a boolean or a [prevent](#prevent).
-If a `false` or a prevent is returned the transition will be prevented, and a [`TransitionPreventedAction`](#transition-prevented-action) will be sent.
+If a `false` or a prevent is returned the transition will be prevented, and a [Transition Prevented Action](#transition-prevented-action) will be sent.

 ```typescript
 (model: any) => Observable<boolean | Prevent>;